Focus on the Masters and the Ventura County Arts Council announce the

-to announce the 2013 Tamima Al-Awar Memorial
+Tamima Al-Awar Memorial Scholarship 2014

-In addition, all the students exhibit their work at the Ventura County Government Center in Ventura.
-The exhibition Expressions of Our Youth 2013 with run through March 5 and provides the students the unique opportunity to exhibit their work in a prestigious venue and work with art professionals in a real life environment.
+All students applying for the scholarship will be invited to exhibit their work in Expressions of Our Youth a group exhibition at the Ventura County Government Center shown from March 7 through April 15, 2014.
+The scholarships will be presented to the recipients at the Opening Reception & Awards Ceremony Friday, March 21 from 5:30 to 7 p.m.
+The Ventura County Government Center exhibition provides the students with the unique opportunity to exhibit their work in a prestigious venue and work with art professionals in a real life environment.

 Focus on the Masters and the Ventura County Arts Council are non-profit 501(c)(3) organizations.
 Contributions to the scholarship fund are always needed and welcome.
 For more information please contact Donna Granata at 805.653.2501 or Margaret Travers at 805.658.2213.